Arafly/brightwheel_impl/README.md

 ## IAM RBAC Implementation

-This is a high-level overview of how to implement a role-based access control (RBAC) system for AWS Identity and Access Management (IAM) that supports multiple development teams with specific areas of product focus.
-The following steps can be taken.
-Paying attention to the engineering teams to ensure the prevention of privilege escalation attacks, at the same time considering things like: cost analysis, security, automation, monitoring, and logging.

 Firstly with the identification of the specific AWS tools and technology that each development team requires access to - CloudFront, EKS and Redshift for the Frontend, Backend and Data Engineering Team respectively, we're in the right direction to follow these steps:

 The RBAC implementation can be achieved in AWS using the AWS Identity and Access Management (IAM) service.
 IAM enables you to manage access to AWS services and resources securely.
 To implement RBAC in this scenario, we will create IAM roles with appropriate permissions and assign those roles to IAM users or groups.